DavidResin/sitsitex/src/data/song_files/en.md

 In Finland we drink everything,
 So let's all raise a glass to that!

-I've heard they eat snow in Norway,
+I've heard they eat snow in Helsinki,
-In Sweden mostly crisp slush,
+In Sweden mostly weird trash,
 In Russia frozen Vodka,
-But if you're into cold food,
+Thus if you're into cold food,
 Well Sitsit is the place to be!

+Germany smokes their Bregenwurst,
 In Norway they smoke salmon,
-In Germany sausages,
 In Sweden giant hay goats,
 The Netherlands smoke everything,
 So let's all roll a joint to that!